This is my take on Dave Ramsey Baby Steps UK edition, the steps that are relevant to us living in the UK so you can take to be debt free.

-The idea here is to analyse 2-3 months of your bank statement to be able to outline, the monthly income, regular expenses, bills etc. If you are using online banking, you can do this pretty quickly using the tools many online banks already have available.
+The idea here is to analyse 2-3 months of your bank statement to be able to outline, the monthly income, regular expenses, bills etc. This quick and easy budgeting app can help you to do all that in just a few minutes.
+And it’s FREE!

 By creating a budget, not only you have a good idea of what you can or cannot afford at a monthly basis, but also can detect some of the regular unintentional expense that adds up quickly.